Background pattern

 • The other components are:

-Coating (OPADRY II 85F18422): partially hydrolyzed polyvinyl alcohol, macrogol 4000, titanium dioxide (E171), talc, yellow iron oxide (E172) and red iron oxide (E172).
+Coating (OPADRY II 85F18422): partially hydrolyzed polyvinyl alcohol, macrogol 4000, titanium dioxide (E171), talc, yellow iron oxide (E172), and red iron oxide (E172).

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

 PVC/PVDC-aluminum blisters.